tjesi/tjesi.github.io/_pages/teaching.md

 ## Teaching Projects

-I was awarded 58K NOK to the [Excited](https://www.ntnu.edu/excited) mini-project "[Cracking the Code: The Key to Quality Cryptography Education](https://www.ntnu.edu/excited/insights-from-mini-projects).
+I was awarded 58K NOK for the [Excited](https://www.ntnu.edu/excited) mini-project "[Cracking the Code: The Key to Quality Cryptography Education](https://www.ntnu.edu/excited/insights-from-mini-projects)".

 ## Current and Future Teaching: